 The responsibilities of an Independent Public School Board are to:

-- contribute to the School Delivery and Performance Agreement and the Business Plan.
+- Contribute to the School Delivery and Performance Agreement along with the Business Plan.
 (This document summarises what the school wants to achieve in the future and how it plans to get there.
-The agreement will be signed off by the Chair of the Board, Principal and Director General of Education);
+The agreement will be signed off by the Chair of the Board, Principal and Director General of Education)

-- liaise with other committees within the school e.g. the P&C; and
+- Liaise with other committees within the school eg: P&C; and

 The School Board does not: